-CCIC has three classes of directors of as nearly equal size as possible plus the Class A Common Stock directors.
+CCIC has three classes of directors of as nearly equal size as possible.
 The term for each class is three years.
 Class terms expire on a rolling basis, so that one class of directors is elected each year.
 The term for class III directors expires at the 2001 Annual Meeting.